 IceCUBE - Antarctic coastal marine ecosystems

 IceCUBE (Coastal Underwater Benthic Ecosystems) is the umbrella name for our coastal marine research project that had its first field year in 2001/02.
-The project aims to better understand the structure and functioning of benthic (seafloor) ecosystems along the Ross Sea coast.
+The project aims to understand the structure and functioning of Antarctic coastal benthic (seafloor) ecosystems, and better predict responses to future environmental change.

 We are particularly interested in how seafloor communities are influenced by large-scale environmental drivers such as sea ice.
-This understanding will enable us to better predict the response of this unique ecosystem to environmental change.
+This understanding will enable us to better predict the response of this unique ecosystem to environmental change, including warming and acidification.

 The coastal zone of the Ross Sea is one of the least modified on earth and offers unique opportunities to study natural ecosystems.
 The seafloor in this region contains an amazing diversity and density of organisms.
 These are often very slow-growing and long-lived, and their populations are therefore slow to recover from disturbance.
 The integrity of this region is potentially under threat from the increasing pressures of global climate change and other anthropogenic influences, such as fishing and tourism.